What is a card sort?

-Card sorting is an activity that tests the organization of content.
-Traditionally, this kind of study was done in person, with actual index cards, but now there are online tools like OptimalSort that present you with digital “cards” to sort.
-When presented with a card sort, your job is to sort those cards into categories in whatever way makes sense to you.
+Card sorting is a way to test the organization of content.
+Traditionally, this kind of study was done in person, with actual index cards, but now there are online tools that present you with digital "cards" to sort into categories.
+Your task will be to group those cards together in whatever way makes sense to you.

-Sometimes, you’ll be given a set of categories to sort the cards into, and other times, you’ll be able to create and name the categories yourself.
-Both methods help developers understand how they should organize the content on their site or app.
+Sometimes, you’ll be given a set of categories to sort the cards into, and other times, you’ll be able to name the categories yourself.
+Both methods help customers understand how they should organize the content on their site or app.
 Unless otherwise specified, please make sure to sort all of the available cards into groups.